nickhuber/website/content/blog/platform-teams.rst

 The most common name for a team like this is "DevOps", but DevOps is more of a culture or paradigm than a team.
-If you create a team called DevOps you almost certainly aren't realizing the potential of DevOps; you are just have what would tradionally be called the operations team.
+If you create a team called DevOps you almost certainly aren't realizing the potential of DevOps; you are just have what would traditionally be called the operations team.

-This style of platform team will be less knowledge about your business domain-specific problems and focus on solving generic infrastructure related problem — cloud cost optimizations, kubernetes upgrades, CI pipelines, etc.
+This style of platform team will be less knowledge about your business domain-specific problems and focus on solving generic infrastructure related problem — cloud cost optimizations, Kubernetes upgrades, CI pipelines, etc.
 Things may even get to the point where everything is working well for the current business size but the infrastructure team needs something to do, so they will find something: replacing services or tools with competitors because